mahmoud/sedimental/entries/remap.md

 ```

 The experienced programmer has probably seen this before, but most
-Python coders might even thinnk the second line is an error.
+Python coders might even think the second line is an error.
 It's a
-list containing itself, and it has the rather cool [`repr`][repr]:
+list containing itself, and it has the rather cool [repr][repr]:
 `[[...]]`.

 Now, this is pretty rare, but reference loops do come up in